How to Start Your First Developer Job?

 It takes more effort and time, but it is possible to learn programming from scratch, build a GitHub portfolio and start a tech job at age of 35+ or even 40+.
 I will give you examples below.

-- At age of 35+, it would be a very painful career change to learn programming a start a tech job.
+- At age of 35+, it would be a very challenging career change to learn programming a start a tech job.
 It is possible, but you should be ready to pay the price.

 - People with strong will and real passion for the software development profession will succeed.
 You may have time, but you should stay motivated and work hard for 2-3 years until your first tech job.